 Aerial view of Viktoriapark, Kreuzberg.
 Photo Source: Pixabay

-Where to Stay in Kreuzberg
+Where To Stay In Kreuzberg

 Luxury: Hotel Orania

-No list of best places to stay in Berlin would be complete without a mention of the Hotel Orania.
+No list of best places to stay in Berlin would be complete without a mention of the historic Hotel Orania.
 Built in 1913, this 5-star hotel has strong ties to the city’s music scene.

 There are 41 rooms spread over 5 floors, at Hotel Orania, as well as a restaurant, bar, and lounge.
 The latter of which often hosts live musical acts and film screenings.